zhangqingfeng0105/HiddenSniffer/data_readme.md

 -----------------------------------------------------------------------------------------------------
 id:  data index
 cell_command:  cell_command in the data cell, where constant equals 10, means CREATE CELL
-p_circ_id:  our honeypot relay displays the circuit ID of the routing node to be detected, such as A --p_circ_id--> honepot relay--n_circ_id-->
+p_circ_id:  our honeypot relay displays the circuit ID of the routing node to be detected, such as A --p_circ_id--> honepot relay
 p_chan_addr:  the IP address of hidden node
 canonical_addr:  the IP address of ShadowRelay in our honeypot relay's cache as queried by the node identifier in CREATE CELL
 consensus_addr:  the IP address of ShadowRelay in the consensus file.